Huulamnguyen/can-cook/readme.md

 ## Website Goal

-- Inventory mangement
+- Product mangement
-- Order Management
+- Order and Inventory

 ## User Demographics

-- Retailer who want to organize inventory and order in one place
+- Retailer who want to organize product, inventory and order in one place.

+## API Data

+- Data will be sourced from [ECart API](https://ecartapi.com/)

+## Back-end Outline

+### Database Schema